comunica/Tutorial-ESWC2019-Comunica/content/abstract.md

 As a result, participants from different backgrounds will be able to query Linked Data with Comunica, and modify the querying process with custom algorithms.
-Ultimately, this reduces development-effort within the research domain of Linked Data querying.
+Ultimately, this reduces development-effort for researching and evaluating new Linked Data querying techniques.
 <!-- Perspectives -->